GXDLOLOLOLOLOLXD2/Animation-Vs-FNF-Mobile/README.md

 ## Features

+We used some codes of the [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine).
 Using Hxcodex for Cutscenes and Animated Background Videos.
 Mod ported to mobile (especially for Android).
 Install The APK from the latest build or [click in me](https://www.github.com/) for play this mod.